Greg Dubinetz

-Gregory George Dubinetz (born April 15, 1954) was a former American football guard in the National Football League for the Washington Redskins.
-He played college football at Yale University and was drafted in the ninth round of the 1975 NFL Draft by the Cincinnati Bengals.
+Gregory George Dubinetz (April 15, 1954 – October 16, 1982) was an American professional football player who was a guard for the Washington Redskins of the National Football League (NFL).
+He played college football for the Yale Bulldogs and was selected by the Cincinnati Bengals in the ninth round of the 1975 NFL draft.
 He also played for the Charlotte Hornets, Toronto Argonauts and Hamilton Tiger-Cats.
 He was killed in an automobile accident in 1982.